next-page-tester/next-page-tester/README.md

 Type: `() => HTMLElement<NextRoot>`<br/>
 Returns: `#__next` root element element.

-Unless you have an advances use-case, you should mostly use this method.
-Under the hood it calls a lower level `renderHTML()` method and then mounts/hydrates the React application into JSDOM `#__next` root element.
-This is what the user would get/see when they visit a page.
+Unless you have an advanced use-case, you should mostly use this method.
+Under the hood it calls `renderHTML()` and then mounts/hydrates the React application into JSDOM `#__next` root element.
+This is what users would get/see when they visit a page.

 ### renderHTML()